-When the 2020-2021 budget was approved by the Warren Consolidated Schools Board of Education in June 2020, there was tremendous uncertainty around the educational environment in the state of Michigan due to the coronavirus pandemic.
+When the 2022-2023 budget was approved by the Warren Consolidated Schools Board of Education in June 2022, there was continued uncertainty around the educational environment in the State of Michigan due to the coronavirus pandemic.
 At that time, the State had not yet adopted a budget.

-Subsequent to June 2020, the following items were introduced that will have an impact on the School District's revenue:
+The following items will have an impact on the School District's operations and financial situation in 2022-2023 and potentially subsequent years as well: